william-medina/biblioteca-frontend-react/docs/README.en.md

 The API for the **BIBLIOTECA** is located in a separate repository.
 You can find it here:

-- [Flags Quiz API Repository (Express)](https://github.com/william-medina/biblioteca-backend-express) - This repository contains the Express API.
+- [Biblioteca API Repository (Express)](https://github.com/william-medina/biblioteca-backend-express) - This repository contains the Express API.
-- [Flags Quiz API Repository (Laravel)](https://github.com/william-medina/biblioteca-backend-laravel) - This repository contains the Laravel API.
+- [Biblioteca API Repository (Laravel)](https://github.com/william-medina/biblioteca-backend-laravel) - This repository contains the Laravel API.
+- [Biblioteca API Repository (Spring Boot)](https://github.com/william-medina/biblioteca-backend-springboot) - This repository contains the Spring Boot API.

 ### API Configuration